 An Ambitious Commitment to my Girlfriends

-Last week, I sat down and wrote some goals for the first six months of 2016.
+Last week, I sat down and wrote some goals.
 I had heard about a research study on a graduating class at Harvard University and goal setting.
 3% of the class had written down goals for the future, 13% had goals in mind, but had not written them down, and the remaining 84% simply wanted to enjoy their upcoming summer.
 Ten years later, researchers found that the 3% were averaging incomes about ten times more than the remaining 97% put together!
 Ok, I’m not saying I am the top 3% of anything, but it can’t hurt to try, right?!

 Some of my written goals were pretty classic.
 “Eat vegetables at every meal”.
 “Do taxes by February 1”.
 “Paint bathroom”.
 Sounds familiar, right?

 Other goals were a bit grittier, more intentional, more season-based.
 “Shift time with husband away from relaxation and more toward adventure.”
 “Explore relinquishing of control and practice trusting in the unknown.”

 But, when it came time to write down and commit to some relational goals, I sensed something in me was jarred.
 What do relationship goals even mean these days, anyway?
 Aren’t I a good enough spouse, friend, family member, therapist?
 I’m certainly not mean or malicious, I volunteer in several venues, I enact kindness and practice sincerity, I… Ok, clearly I was building up a defended wall against relational growth!